 MathML documents should be validated using the XML DTD below.
-Note in particular that the xml attribute xml:spaces not used, so whitespace characters in element content (that is, outside the presentation token elements mi, mo, mn, mtextmspacemtextms, the content token elements ci, cn and annotationare not significant.
+Note in particular that the standard XML attribute xml:spaces not used, so whitespace characters in element content (that is, outside the presentation token elements mi, mo, mn, mtextmspacemtext ms, the content token elements ci, cn and annotationare not significant.

-If the MathML is parsed without a DTD, in other words as a well-formed XML fragment, it is the responsibility of the processing application to treat these whitespace characters as not significant.
+If a MathML fragment is parsed without a DTD, in other words as a well-formed XML fragment, it is the responsibility of the processing application to treat these whitespace characters as not significant.

-An SGML parser (such as nsgml\$can be used to validate MathML.
+An SGML parser (such as nsgmlscan be used to validate MathML.
 In this case an SGML declaration defining the constraints of XML applicable to an SGML parser must be used.
 See the note on SGML and XML.